chef-boneyard/chef-web-docs-2016/includes_api_reporting/includes_api_reporting_endpoint_reports_org_runs_get.rst

    * - ``status``
      - Optional.
 Use to specify a status code.
 When a status code is provided, only nodes with that status will be returned.
 When a status code is not provided, all nodes will be returned.
 Possible values: ``aborted``, ``failure``, or ``success``.
    * - ``until``
      - Optional.
-Use to specify the start time after which node data will not be returned.
+Use to specify the time after which node data will not be returned.
 Use with ``until`` to define a range.

 **Request**